-The biggest filmmaking mistake I ever made was waiting for someone to give me permission to make my movie.
-It’s true.
+The biggest filmmaking mistake you can make is waiting for someone else to give you permission make movies.

-My experience is like a lot of filmmakers.
 You have the passion to make movies, but you have no idea how to get started.
-You don’t have a camera.
 You don’t have a Hollywood network.
 You don’t have money.

 These excuses will stop you if you let them.

-These excuses almost stopped me.
-But one day, this guy Brian Tracy said: “You can have anything you want in life if you are willing to pay the price.”
+To be perfectly frank with you, these excuses almost stopped me.
+But one day I heard this quote from the famed success guru Brian Tracy.
+He said: “You can have anything you want in life if you are willing to pay the price.”